vergl/cheat-sheets/devops/terraform.md

 you have to do it manually.

 Unfortunately, this problem is quite common and makes using Terraform less convenient as it was supposed to be.

+*Workaround:* set `-parallelism=1` to decrease the chance of locks and other problems.

 ### VMs don't get IP address from cloud-init configuration
 There is a [Github Issue](https://github.com/Telmate/terraform-provider-proxmox/issues/603) about it.
 After debugging